Demographic history of Hawaii: Rapid depopulation

 The rapid depopulation of the Hawaiian people is traced to many causes.
 Missionary William Ellis described deserted villages and abandoned enclosures which he attributed to "the frequent and desolating wars during Kamehameha's reign, the ravages of a pestilence brought in the first instance by foreign vessels, which has twice during the period [1778-1823] swept through the islands; the awful prevalence of infanticide; and the melancholy increase and destructive consequences of depravity and vice."
 The Hawaii State Statistician Robert C. Schmitt explained the severe depopulation as a result of declining fertility, high infant mortality, and emigration.The Hawaiians' customs and land use system also caused a downward spiral in the population from which after the diseases they could not recover.
 Firstly, Hawaiians practiced population control with infanticide, abortion, and the like.
 By one estimate by William Ellis in 1823, nearly two-thirds of babies were killed.
-It wasn't until 1835 and 1850 respectively that infanticide and abortion became illegal.
+It was not until 1835 and 1850 respectively that infanticide and abortion became illegal.
 Secondly, the family unit was centered around a "punahele" or favored child; a firstborn who would inherit the grandparent's property and continue the kupuna kin group.
 In this system, grandparents were responsible to then feed not only their children, but also their children's children.
 Further families could simply not accommodate growing unless they were ceded new lands from a kupuna group or applied for new lands with the local konohiki and paid for with renewed acts of submission.
 During the nineteenth century young adults found other things to do than to go into servitude as a hoa'aina (tenant).
 Artemas Bishop at Ewa in 1845 stated, "the young people of both sexes are idlers of a most worthless character, and dependent, in most cases, upon others for their daily food.
 There is scarcely a truly respectable and industrious young person of adult age, among the uneducated classes."

-Ultimately the family unit in Hawaiian culture was simply formed more for replacement rather than production.